 The Group also distributes the Nomura Real Estate Group Procurement Guidelines to its business partners and requests their compliance with fair business practices.
-In fiscal 2021, we conducted a survey to monitor 191 companies that ranked high in terms of the value of their annual transactions with the Group during the fiscal year, including construction and maintenance companies.
+In fiscal 2022, we conducted a survey to monitor 300 companies that ranked high in terms of the value of their annual transactions with the Group during the fiscal year, including construction and maintenance companies.
 We also engaged directly with ten of these companies.
 Looking ahead, will continue to work closely with suppliers to ensure compliance.

-☐ Nomura Real Estate Group Procurement Guidelines
+□ Nomura Real Estate Group Procurement Guidelines

-The Nomura Real Estate Group Risk Helpline
+The Nomura Real Estate Group Helpline

-The Nomura Real Estate Group has set up the Nomura Real Estate Group Risk Helpline based on the Whistle-blowing System Operation Rules in order to establish a system for appropriately responding both to consultations and reports on legal violations, misconduct, money laundering, bribery, embezzlement, fraud, or any other corrupt conduct committed at the organizational or individual level.
+The Nomura Real Estate Group set up the Nomura Real Estate Group Helpline based on the Whistle-blowing System Operation Rules to establish a system for appropriately responding both to consultations and reports on legal violations, misconduct, money laundering, bribery, embezzlement, fraud, or any other corrupt conduct committed at the organizational or individual level.
 We have established internal points of contact (Risk Management Committee chairperson and Group Legal & Compliance Department) and external points of contact (lawyers and outsourcing contractors) to make it easy for informants and users to use the helpline.
 For overseas offices, we have a system for responding to consultations and reports in the language of the relevant countries.
-We also protect whistleblowers such as by imposing a duty of confidentiality on those involved in helpline operations and by not prejudicially treating informants because they made a report.
+We also protect whistleblowers such as by imposing confidentiality obligations on those involved in helpline operations, including those who cooperate with investigations, and by not prejudicially treating informants for making a report.
+We have also established the Helpline for Business Partners for corporate customers and others with whom we have a business relationship to ensure the implementation of fair transactions.